 The best part about hiking on Aspen Mountain?
 If you overdo it on the hike up, you can always take the Silver Queen gondola back down – for free.

-This is a great introduction to hiking in the area.
+Smuggler Mountain trail is a great introduction to hiking in the area.
 As opposed to your typical mountain hike, this journey takes place on a dirt road that weaves up the side of Smuggler Mountain.

 If you plan accordingly and reach the viewing platform right at sunset, you’re in for a photographic event.

-The Robbie Wade picnic area is located a short distance beyond the viewing platform, serving as an excellent place for lunch or an afternoon snack.
+The Robbie Wade picnic area is a short distance beyond the viewing platform, serving as an excellent place for lunch or an afternoon snack.

 The trailhead is located in the northeast corner of Aspen, accessible via Mill Street or Cooper Avenue.

-This demanding hike requires a high level of physical fitness and mountain stamina, but if you’re looking to summit Aspen Mountain, this is the way to go.
+Ute Trail requires a high level of physical fitness and mountain stamina, but if you’re looking to summit Aspen Mountain, this is the way to go.